 But the point of all my advice is to find something you're genuinely interested in.
 This is important because working really hard at something you don't care about can only get you so far.

 For eight years, I played the violin and practiced for at least an hour a day.
-I wasn’t passionate about this, and my mom had to structure my practice time so that I was forced to do it every day.
-At the end, I became pretty good at it, but I was nowhere near as good as our concertmaster who truly treated it as his passion.
-He worked harder at it and cared more about it, and to him I imagine each hour of practice was 100 times less painful and 10 times more effective than it was for me.
+I wasn't passionate about this, and my mom had to watch my practice time like a hawk so that I actually did.
+At the end, I became fairly good at it, but I was nowhere near as good as our concertmaster who truly treated it as his passion.
+He worked harder at it and cared more about it, and to him I imagine each hour of practice was 10 times less painful and 10 times more effective than it was for me.
 This concertmaster went to Juilliard and is now a professional violinist—something I wouldn't have been able to achieve no matter how much time I put in.